Helpful Bathroom Accessories and Remodel Ideas for Seniors and People With Disabilities

 Accessibility Resources for People With Disabilities

-There are also many resources which can offer assistance to people with disabilities who need accessibility options:
+There are also many resources that can offer assistance to people with disabilities who need accessibility options:

 - Alberta Association for Community Living (AACL): an advocacy resource for people with disabilities;